For Applicants

 A: We strongly recommend you perform them as you would in a performance.

-A: The Competition management will advise every applicant the outcome of their audition by email on or before 18 December 2022.
+A: The Competition management will advise every applicant the outcome of their audition by email on or before 23 December 2025 NZDT.

 Repertoire

 A: Ad libitum means “according to pleasure”.
-Our aim is to provide each quarter-finalist with an opportunity to demonstrate, to the judges and the audience, a work that personally resonates with them; that demonstrates a particular talent or enthusiasm, something in which they truly excel…. that gives pleasure – to the performer and the audience.
+Our aim is to provide each quarter-finalist with opportunities to demonstrate why they should be a Michael Hill winner.
+Therefore, they are asked to construct and perform a recital programme in two halves (first half Round I and second half Round II) that include required works but also selection that personally resonate with them; that demonstrate to the judges a particular talent or enthusiasm, something in which they truly excel…. that gives pleasure – to the performer and the audience.

-Because the work selected may be unfamiliar, and to provide the performers the ability to express themselves beyond their violin playing, each Competitor is required to introduce the work from the stage.
-There will be no printed programme notes so audience and judges will want to know something about the work itself, but more specifically we want to know why the Competitor chose it, and what is it that makes it so compelling?
-If required, an interpreter will be provided.
+Because some works selected may be unfamiliar to the judges and audience, and to provide the performers the ability to express themselves beyond their violin playing, each Competitor is required to introduce at least one ad libitum selection from the stage and our preference is for Competitors to introduce at least one work in each Round I and II.
+There will be no printed programme notes so audiences and judges will want to know something about the works themselves, but more specifically WHY the Competitor chose it, and what is it that makes it so compelling?
+Please note New Zealand audience are English-speaking, so please confer with the Competition if you cannot present in English.

 Queenstown is a small and remote alpine village and lacks certain amenities.
 Competitors are required to observe the following conditions and parameters:

-- The Competition provides pianists but should a Competitor wish to present a work with other collaborating artists, any costs will be borne by the Competitor.
+• The Competition provides official pianists but should a Competitor wish to present a work with other collaborating instrumentalist or involving audio visual technologies, any associated costs will be borne by the Competitor.

-- Each Competitor receives a maximum of 120 minutes’ rehearsal with their assigned pianist to prepare their full Queenstown program including the ad libitum selection.
+• Each Competitor receives a maximum of 120 minutes’ rehearsal with their assigned official pianist to prepare their full Queenstown program.

-- Competitors are required to provide a full score to the Competition by 1 February.
+• Competitors selected as quarter-finalists are required to provide piano scores of their full programme to the Competition by 1 February.

-Final approval of quarter-finalists’ programmes will be given by the Competition’s management by 20 February 2023.
+Final approval of Quarter-finalists’ programmes will be given by the Competition’s management by 20 February 2026.

-A: If you have been selected as a Quarter-finalist, your programme (submitted in your application) will be reviewed, checked for accuracy and approved by the Competition management shortly after you are invited to compete in the live rounds.
-Should you wish to submit any changes to your programme, these must be done by 1 February 2023.
-No changes can be made without permission of the Competition and absolutely no changes will be accepted after 1 May 2023.
+A: If you have been selected as a Quarter-finalist, your programme will be reviewed, checked for accuracy and approved by the Competition management shortly after you are invited to compete in the live rounds.
+Should you wish to submit any changes to your programme, these must be done by 1 April 2026.
+No changes can be made without permission of the Competition and absolutely no changes will be considered after 1 May 2026.